Change your life – and the world – with a Nursing Degree from McMaster University

-Dr. Sandra L. Carroll, Associate Dean, Health Sciences & Director, School of Nursing
+Dr. Sandra L. Carroll, Vice-Dean, Health Sciences & Executive Director, School of Nursing

 Dr. Nancy Carter, Assistant Dean, Nursing Graduate Program